Z-Wave Communication Protocol Tutorial for Smart Homes

 The following table shows the used Z-Wave radio frequency depending on the country.
 Also the table shows the residential voltage and the net frequency.

-Different Z-Wave Series
+Comparison of Different Z-Wave Series

 During all the years of development on the Z-Wave smart home communication protocol, different series of the hardware chip were released by Zensys (300 series), Sigma Designs (500 series) and later Silicon Labs (700 series).